seattleflu/lab-result-reports/README.md

     pipenv sync

-Since TeX Live has a somewhat onerous installation process, a Docker image may be built containing all the dependencies required to run the report generation.
+Since TeX Live has a somewhat onerous installation process, a Docker image exists containing all the dependencies required to run the report generation.

-To build the image:

-    make
+    docker image pull seattleflu/lab-result-reports

 To use it to run `fill-template`, for example: